amihaiemil/amihaiemil.github.io/_posts/2017-06-14-non-flushable-jsonobjectbuilder.markdown

 HTTP API without actually making calls to any server.
 Instead, all the data is read/written from/into a JsonObjectBuilder.
 The build() method is called at every read operation and thus it is very inconvenient to have the builder flushed afterwards.

 So how do you solve this issue?
 The first thing you do is start looking into different implementations.
-You try both [Glassfish's](https://mvnrepository.com/artifact/org.glassfish/javax.json) and [Redhat's](https://mvnrepository.com/artifact/org.jboss.resteasy/resteasy-json-p-provider/3.1.3.Final) implementations to see that they behave the same.
+You try both [Glassfish](https://mvnrepository.com/artifact/org.glassfish/javax.json) and [Redhat](https://mvnrepository.com/artifact/org.jboss.resteasy/resteasy-json-p-provider/3.1.3.Final) to see that they behave the same.
 Bummer.
 Since there is no other way, the obvious solution is to write a global static method which takes the JsonObjectBuilder, builds the JsonObject and then, iterating over the JsonObject, adds the attributes back in the builder; something like this:

 {% highlight java %}